Monday Quote Frenzy - Bullshit

 The dangers of bullshit are similarly clear:

 Both in lying and in telling the truth people are guided by their beliefs concerning the way things are.
 These guide them as they endeavor either to describe the world correctly or to describe it deceitfully.
 For this reason, telling lies does not tend to unfit a person for telling the truth in the same way that bullshitting tends to.
-Through excessive indulgence in the latter activity, which involves making assertions without paying attention to anything except what it suits one to say, a person’s normal habit of attending to the ways things are may become attenuated or lost.
+Through excessive indulgence in the latter activity, which involves making assertions without paying attention to anything except what it suits one to say, a person’s normal habit of attending to the ways things are may become attenuated or lost.and

 [The bullshitter] does not reject the authority of the truth, as the liar does, and oppose himself to it.
 He pays no attention to it at all.
 By virtue of this, bullshit is a greater enemy of the truth than lies are.